-I’ve now have my machine working and producing good pieces.
-Its taken me a while and I had to draw information from several sources.
-There’s quite a lot for 3 axis routers but when you get to 4 axis there isn’t as much.
-So I decided to document my setup for my own reference and help other as I’ve had some great help from the internet.
-A few sample cuts below
+It took me a while and I had to draw information from several sources.
+There’s quite a lot of information for 3 axis routers but when you get to 4-Axis there isn’t as much.
+So I decided to document my own TB6560 setup for my own reference and help others as I’ve had some great help from people on the internet.
+I’ve also used the TB6560 4 axis board for my OX 3 axis router from OpenBuilds.

 I’ve had a few emails asking about which configuration I have my axis in.
 So I’ve taken a picture which explains it much better than words.